Family Law

 Child Abduction Section

 Child Abduction Section of the website of the Hague Conference on Private International Law (HCCH).
-There is a full text copy of the Hague Convention on the Civil Aspects of International Child Abduction 1980 and a list of countries who have signed or ratified the Convention.
-Contact details for the relevant government authority in each country is given along with documentation relating to the Convention and relevant HCCH publications.
+Includes the Hague Convention on the Civil Aspects of International Child Abduction 1980 (in a range of languages) and a list of countries who have signed or ratified it.
+Contact details for the relevant government authority in each country are given, along with documentation relating to the Convention and relevant HCCH publications.

 Scottish Children's Reporter Administration